Working Papers

 methods to handle environments where privately observed variables are linked

 over time.
-We show that incentive compatible contracts are implemented recursively
+We show that incentive compatible contracts are implemented

-compatibility and promise keeping conditions.
+incentive compatibility and promise keeping conditions.

 Keywords: Mechanism design,